 Meter Data Management System (MDMS)

-As depicted in Figure 8, AMI includes smart meters, a two-way communications network, and back office software systems used to manage customer information systems (CIS), meter data, remote operations, network connectivity, and device upgrades.
+AMI includes smart meters, a two-way communications network, and back office software systems used to manage customer information systems (CIS), meter data, remote operations, network connectivity, and device upgrades.
 Smart meters are installed at customer premises and collect detailed information on energy usage.
-This information is transmitted over the secure Silver Spring Networks through a head-end system to a meter data management system (MDMS).
-The Hawaiian Electric Companies will initially contract with Silver Spring Networks to provide both the head-end system for meter data collection as well as an Advanced Metering Manager System (AMM) to provide MDMS functionality during implementation.
-The Hawaiian Electric Companies will then transition to a MDMS managed by the utility the first year after full implementation.
+This information is transmitted over the secure mesh communications network through a head-end system to an MDMS.

+We have contracted with Silver Spring Networks to provide both the head-end system for meter data collection as well as an Advanced Metering Manager System (AMM) to provide MDMS functionality during implementation.
+One year after full implementation, we plan to transition to an MDMS managed by the utility staff, shared by Hawaiian Electric, Maui Electric, and Hawai‘i Electric Light.

-The Hawaiian Electric Companies MDMS will be shared by Hawaiian Electric, Maui Electric, and Hawai‘i Electric Light.
-The MDMS can read and record data from multiple channels on the smart meter allowing the recording of customer generation and net usage.
-The MDMS processes electric usage data recorded by smart meters, which is known as the raw interval data, and performs a validation of the meter interval data through a Validation, Estimation and Editing (VEE) process.
-The VEE process results in either automated editing where meter data exceptions are found or notification for manual review of issues or exceptions.
+The MDMS can read and record data from multiple channels on the smart meter allowing customer generation and net usage to be recorded.
+The MDMS processes electric usage data recorded by smart meters (known as the raw interval data), and then validates this meter interval data through a Validation, Estimation and Editing (VEE) process.
+The VEE process either automatically edits the meter data to find exceptions, or sends notification for a manual review of issues or exceptions.
 The validated usage data is then available for display to customers to monitor their usage during the billing cycle as well as for billing purposes when the bill date arrives.
+In addition, our billing system relies on this edited data to produce accurate bills.

-The MDMS will receive meter data from smart meters that have been registered with and authenticated by the network.
-The planned MDMS implementation will allow reading from the existing Automated Meter Reading (AMR) systems such as the MVRS system and Turtle System.
-MDMS support of existing AMR systems will also provide meter reading capabilities for any customers who might choose to opt-out and not have a smart meter installed.
+The MDMS receives meter data from smart meters that have been registered with and authenticated by the network.
+The planned MDMS implementation allows reading from the existing Automated Meter Reading (AMR) systems (such as the MVRS system and Turtle System).
+MDMS support of existing AMR systems also provides meter reading capabilities for any customers who might choose to opt-out and not have a smart meter installed.

-Referring to 10, the AMI meter monitors and records a variety of information.
-The primary data is interval usage data providing hourly collection of 15 minute interval usage data and with the potential to collect 5 minute interval data for customers participating in demand response (DR).
+The AMI meter monitors and records a variety of information.
+The smart meters collect interval usage data at 15 minute intervals.
+For customers participating in Demand Response (DR) program, the meters can collect usage data at 5-minute intervals.
 The head-end system then relays the usage data to the MDMS for VEE analysis and storage.
-The data is then accessed by the customer information portal when the customer wants to review their electricity usage information as well as the billing system when it is time to generate a customer bill.
-Hawaiian Electric Companies will be able to review the detailed interval data in aggregate to refine customer usage profiles which will provide input into load forecasting and energy management.
-The MDMS can also provide the data needed to quantify demand response performance both by individual customers participating in a DR program as well as in aggregate after an event using the shorter data interval of 5 minute usage data to align with energy management requirements.
+The Customer Energy Portal displays this data for customers to review their electricity usage.
+The billing system also accesses this data to to generate a customer bill.

+We can review this detailed interval data in aggregate to refine customer usage profiles, which helps us better forecast load and management energy.
+The MDMS can access five-minute usage data to quantify the performance of DR programs by individual customers as well as in aggregate the data after an event.

-Meter commands can also be issued from Customer Service to individual customer meters including electric service connection and disconnection, load limiting, on-demand reads, and meter pings to support Customer Service Representatives, pre-payment plans, outage management and demand response programs.
-10 highlights key characteristics of the MDMS implementation for Hawaiian Electrical Companies.
+Customer Service can issue meter commands to individual customer meters including electric service connect and disconnect requests, load limiting, and on-demand reads, as well as meter pings to support CSRs, pre-payment plans, outage management, and DR programs.

+Figure 10 highlights key characteristics of our MDMS implementation.